 South Africa’s economic growth is lagging somewhat behind the growth of our peers in the developing world.
 The IMF forecasts for 2013 indicate that emerging market and developing economies will grow by 5.5 percent.
 SA’s GDP is expected to grow by 2.5 to 3 percent, well below this expected average.
 While one of the most important reasons for this slower growth is our foreign trade structure and reliance on Europe, action is needed to step up growth and expand our trade and investment relationships with the high growth regions of the world.

-According to Moses Kgosana, Chief Executive Officer of KPMG in South Africa, “The President used the opportunity at the World Economic Forum in Davos earlier this year to ensure foreign investors that South Africa is on the right track.
+According to Moses Kgosana, Senior Partner of KPMG in South Africa, “The President used the opportunity at the World Economic Forum in Davos earlier this year to ensure foreign investors that South Africa is on the right track.
 The upcoming State of the Nation Address and the BRICS summit to be hosted in Durban next month, are further opportunities for Government to let the world know that they are willing and ready to act.”

 Stimulating growth vs tax pressures